pebbe/zmq4/README.md

 ## Warning

-This package can't be used with Go 1.14 (and later) on Unix-like systems.
-There are issues I don't know how to solve.
-Any help is appreciated.
+This package has some issues with Go 1.14 (and later) on Unix-like systems.
+And perhaps on earlier versions of Go too, but perhaps those issues surfaced less often.

+ 1. The Reactor is broken.
+It will cause freezes.
+Don't use it.
+I don't know if I can fix this.
+ 2. You will get a lot of interrupted system calls.
+I will work on a solution.
+Or you could handle those errors yourself, if you like.

 See: https://github.com/pebbe/zmq4/issues/161